nyangweso-rodgers/computer-science-docs/README.md

 5. increases Read Throughput(IOPS)
 6. reduces bandwidth consumption

-# 6. Collection Concurrency
+# Concurrency vs Parallelism
+__Concurrency__ is when multiple instructions execute at the same time(concurrently). __Concurrency__ is the ability to run multiple tasks on the CPU at the same time.
+Tasks can start, run, and complete in overlapping time periods.
+In the case of a single CPU, multiple tasks are run with the help of context switching, where the state of a process is stored so that it can be called and executed later.

-__Concurrency__ is when multiple instructions execute at the same time(concurrently)
+__Parallelism__, meanwhile, is the ability to run multiple tasks at the same time across multiple CPU cores.

+Though they can increase the speed of your application, concurrency and parallelism should not be used everywhere.
+The use case depends on whether the task is __CPU-bound__ or __IO-bound__.

+Tasks that are limited by the CPU are CPU-bound.
+For example, mathematical computations are CPU-bound since computational power increases as the number of computer processors increases. __Parallelism__ is for __CPU-bound__ tasks.
+In theory, If a task is divided into n-subtasks, each of these n-tasks can run in parallel to effectively reduce the time to 1/n of the original non-parallel task. __Concurrency__ is preferred for __IO-bound__ tasks, as you can do something else while the IO resources are being fetched.

+The best example of __CPU-bound__ tasks is in _data science_.
+Data Scientists deal with huge chunks of data.
+For data preprocessing, they can split the data into multiple batches and run them in parallel, effectively decreasing the total time to process.
+Increasing the number of cores results in faster processing.

+_Web scraping_ is __IO-bound__.
+Because the task has little effect on the CPU since most of the time is spent on reading from and writing to the network.
+Other common __IO-bound__ tasks include _database calls_ and _reading_ and _writing files to disk_.
+Web applications, like _Django_ and _Flask_, are __IO-bound__ applications.

-## 6.1 Situations for Concurrency
+## Situations for Concurrency
-## 6.2 Multiple Threads
+1. __Multiple Threads__
-* multiple threads executing within a single process
+    - multiple threads executing within a single process
-* _Example_: Multi-threaded .NET application accessing a shared collection
+    - Example_: Multi-threaded .NET application accessing a shared collection

-## 6.3 Multiple Processes
+2. __Multiple Processes__
-* Several processes executing on a single computer system
+    - Several processes executing on a single computer system
-* _Example_: Multiple applications accessing a common file
+    - _Example_: Multiple applications accessing a common file

-## 6.4 Multiple Systems
+3. __Multiple Systems__
-* Several systems, each accessing a common resource
+    - Several systems, each accessing a common resource
-* _Example_: Multiple processes accessing a common database table.
+    - _Example_: Multiple processes accessing a common database table.

 # 7. HyperText Transfer Protocol
 Fundamentally, HTTPS is the same protocol as HTTP but with the added implication that the communications are secure.